What is Access to Higher Education?

 - Distinction

 There are obviously variants on that, such as Distinction with Merit etc, but these are the main grade schemes for the course.
-Access to Higher Education university places may be harder to come by if you haven’t got the right grade, some universities are very adamant about the grades you get.
+Access to Higher Education university places may be harder to come by if you haven’t got the right grade.
+Some universities are very adamant about the grades you’ll need to achieve.

 What universities accept Access to Higher Education?

-A lot of universities do accept the ACHE as a formal qualification and are happy to consider students with them as well, however, many universities do not consider the ACHE as a high enough level of qualification to merit a place on their course.
+This will vary depending on where you apply.
+A lot of universities do accept the ACHE as a formal qualification and are happy to consider students with them as well.
+However, many universities do not consider the ACHE as a high enough level of qualification to merit a place on their course.

 How hard is Access to Higher Education?